 Many people don’t notice how much weight animals are losing when they see them every day, and visitors generally dare not comment on their hosts’ skinny stock!
 It’s rarely practical to weigh stock regularly on a small block, but scales show changes faster than eyes can.
-Some vet clinics have scales for hire but you have to have yards organised to fit them in, which is often a lot of hassle.
+Some vet clinics have scales for hire but you have to have yards organised to fit them in which is often a lot of hassle.
 Girth tapes are not accurate enough for feed planning.

-So keep thinking about feed plans for spring and if things don’t look as if they will work out, then get some help.
-How much feed is available depends on how much of it had to be used up during summer and autumn to keep stock moving ahead.
+So keep thinking about feed build up for spring and if things don’t look as if they will work out, then get some help.

-Rarely on small blocks do you see part of the farm shut off from to build up a block of feed to be strip grazed for lactating stock in spring as there are rarely enough paddocks.
+The key is what feed has been built up during autumn – the ASP or Autumn Saved Pasture.
+It’s generally not possible to see part of a small block shut off from grazing to build up a block of feed to be then strip grazed for lactating stock in spring.
+There are rarely enough paddocks to do this.

 So building up feed for spring means feeding out more supplements, especially silage if you can handle the bales.
 And while doing this, make sure the stock don’t pug the pastures in wet spells.
-Get them off to a prepared dry area or holding pad.
+Get them off if possible on to a prepared dry area or holding pad.

 Hay can be a very variable product and can spread weed seeds around the farm.
-So if you have to buy any, check what’s in a sample of the bales first.
+So if you have to buy any hay, check what’s in a sample of the bales first.
 Weeds like docks, thistles and barley grass my appear to be dead and dry but their seed will still germinate.

-This is not the time to be buying silage and hay as it’s at its highest price, and certainly be careful with ‘balage’ which may be hay that got wet and was wrapped to try and save it.
-It’s often hard to get all the air out, and moulds grow which can be harmful for both stock and humans handling it.
+This is really not the time to be buying silage and hay as it’s at its highest price, and certainly be careful with ‘balage’, which may be hay that got wet and was wrapped to try and save it.
+It’s often hard to get all the air out of balage, and moulds grow which can be harmful for both stock and humans handling it.

-So again in future, avoid this situation by making more silage and hay in the spring, or buy it in off the paddock then when it is cheapest.
+So again in future, avoid winter feed shortages by making more silage and hay in the spring, or buy it in off the paddock then when it is cheapest.
 It could be cheaper not to make hay or silage at all, and buy it all in when prices are competitive.

-Always keep looking at what’s growing on the pasture and learn to recognise all the different grasses and weeds.
-It’s no good just being happy about the ‘pastures’ having gone green again, as they could be covered with poor quality grasses like browntop and paspalum and with no clover present.
-With clover plants so small and weak, they will never grow to produce decent feed.
-In fact they are more likely to die off.
+Successful pasture management means constantly looking at what’s growing and learning to recognise all the different grasses and especially weeds.
+It’s no good just being happy when your ‘pastures’ have turned green again, as they could be covered with poor quality grasses like browntop and paspalum and with no clover present.

 Perennial ryegrass, which is the main pasture species stores most feed in the growing point above ground, so if this has been damaged by drought or over grazing, then there’s little chance of decent late autumn/winter recovery from the plant.

-By May, all the subtropical ‘summer grasses’ (paspalum, summer grass and crowfoot) which stayed green in the summer dry spells will all be gone once temperatures drop leaving large areas of bare ground where weeds will germinate.
+By May, all the subtropical ‘summer grasses’ (paspalum, summer grass and crowfoot) which stayed green in the late autumn dry spells will all be gone once temperatures drop, leaving large areas of bare ground where weeds will germinate.

-It’s generally too cold in May to sow new seed to renovate pastures, so you’ll just have to live with what regenerates naturally from the ‘hard seed’ left over from past years of natural seeding.
-Ryegrass should be the main survivor and will grow well if soil fertility is adequate.
-Check this with a soil test and get someone reliable to interpret it for you.
-Be wary of the many sources of fertiliser that seem too good to be true!
+It’s too cold in May to sow new seed to renovate pastures, so you’ll just have to live with what regenerates naturally from the ‘hard seed’ left over from past years of natural seeding.
+Again it’s probably too late for this to happen.

-If you did sow new grasses earlier on, they will need special care now in early winter to make sure it has established well, so the new plants will have tillered well.
+If you did sow new grasses earlier on, they will need special care now in early winter to make sure they have established well, so the new plants will have tillered.
 Tillering is the process where the plant puts up new shoots from the growing point just below the ground surface.
-Ryegrass is the classic tillering grass and grazing off the tillers well off the ground encourages more to grow.
+Ryegrass is the classic tillering grass and grazing off the tillers well above the ground encourages more to grow.
 But grazing too early, treading or pugging the soil can damage these delicate structures.

-If the young grass plants look yellow, then a light dressing of Nitrogen (25kg/ha) will help to get them going again but this won’t work if soil temperatures have dropped below 6C and the ground is very wet.
+If the young grass plants look yellow, then a light dressing of Nitrogen (25kg/ha max) will help to get them going again but this won’t work if soil temperatures have dropped below 6C and the ground is very wet.

 Weeds regularly beat new autumn/winter pasture growth, especially thistles of all kinds, docks and ragwort and you’ll need to recognise these in the early rosette stage and deal to them then.
-Get out and chip thistles, ragwort and docks before spending money on spray.
+Get out and chip thistles, ragwort and docks to try and avoid spending money on spray.

-Avoid soil pugging at all costs, as this does major damage to the delicate crumb structure, which holds air and water, and it may not repair for months.
-Some soil damage can be permanent.
+Soil pugging at any time is the major sin, as it does major damage to the delicate crumb structure of the soil that holds air and water.
+This structure may not repair for months and some soil damage can be permanent.
 It really is time to build a standoff pad for cattle for winter, but make sure it meets local environmental standards.

 So keep checking body condition (see our website for details).
 It’s no good just looking at sheep from a distance, as their wool cover will fool you.
 You have to feel the spine and the back muscles around it.

 At this stage of pregnancy, skinny ewes will need emergency feeding with concentrates as pasture will not provide enough energy for them to get back into a healthy state by lambing.
-Concentrate feed is expensive, so make sure they all get a fair allocation which means troughs with plenty of feeding space, otherwise the shy ones that need it most won’t get any.
+Concentrate feed is expensive, so make sure all ewes get a fair share provided by plenty of feeding space, otherwise the shy ones that need it most won’t get any.

-A month before lambing the lambs start to grow fast in utero, and udders get ready for lactation.
-Ewes carrying multiples (if you know which they are) will need extra special care.
-Scanning is the way to find out but may not possible in small flocks.
+A month before lambing the lambs start to grow fast in utero, and udders increase for lactation.
+Ewes carrying multiples (if you know which they are) need extra special care.
+Scanning is the best way to find out but may not possible in small flocks.
 An old trick is to pick twinning ewes by their big bellies that walk very slowly when made to walk a distance.
-But watch them carefully in case they prolapse with all the pressure inside from the uterus and rumen both competing for space.
+But watch them carefully in case they prolapse with all the pressure inside on the uterus from the rumen - both competing for space.

-Lush green pasture in late autumn and winter will always cause sheep to scour, as its high in moisture, high in protein, and high in energy but low in fibre.
-Don’t rush and buy drench, promoted by outrageous advertising and specials, promoting that the sheep have worms when the problem is feed quality.
+Lush green pasture in late autumn and winter will always cause sheep to scour, as its high in moisture, high in protein, and high in energy but very low in fibre.
+Don’t rush and buy drench, promoted by outrageous pre-lamb advertising and specials, promoting that scouring sheep have worms when the problem is more likely to be feed quality.